 GTM sits at the intersection of product, market, people, and revenue, and is the means of delivering your company’s mission and vision to customers, with your people becoming your brand ambassadors.

-Clearing the Confusion About GTM
+Clearing the confusion about GTM strategy template

-| What GTM is NOT: | What GTM is: |
+| What go-to-market plan (GTM) is NOT: | What go-to-market plan (GTM) is: |

 | Not a campaign |